Jack Suwinski Preview, Player Props: Pirates vs. Brewers

 Jack Suwinski At The Plate

-- Suwinski has had at least one RBI in 31.4% of his games this season (37 of 118), with two or more RBI 13 times (11.0%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 31.1% of his games this season, Suwinski has tallied at least one RBI.
+In 13 of those games (10.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 35.6% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (6.8%).
+- He has scored in 42 of 119 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.